University of Waterloo Faculty of Engineering: History

 The faculty of engineering was originally conceived in 1957 as an extension of the then Waterloo College (now known as Wilfrid Laurier University).
 It was the college's first Faculty, originally named the Faculty of Science and Engineering of the Waterloo College Associate Faculties.
 The first class consisted of 74 male engineering students.
 In October 1957, the students started their work terms in what was the first co-operative education program in Canada.
 These students alternated between being in school and working in industry every three months.
 The program was later changed to a four-month term system, and has been adopted by all of the other University's Faculties in their co-op programs.

 A view of the right/rear side of the Engineering 5 building.

 In 1959, the "associate faculties" of Waterloo College separated and became the University of Waterloo and the former faculty of science and engineering was renamed the faculty of engineering.

 On Saturday, May 27, 1961, the faculty's first engineering graduates were awarded the Master of Applied Science in electrical engineering.
 William Cousins Miller, John Shewchun, Ferenc Takacs, and William Jacob Vetter received their degrees from Professor R. G. Stanton, chairman, faculty of graduate studies.

 In July 2012, Pearl Sullivan became the first woman to hold the position of dean at the University of Waterloo Engineering.
 She was one of five women across Canada to head a school of engineering.
 She held the position until November 2019.

 In 2020, Mary Wells was appointed the dean of engineering.
 She was previously a professor in the faculty's department of mechanical and mechatronics engineering for 10 years.

 In 2021, University of Waterloo's faculties of engineering and math partnered with five Ontario faculties of engineering to create the IBET PhD Project, to foster equitable and inclusive research environments to increase the presence of Indigenous and Black academics in STEM.
 The program has expanded to include 18 academic institutions across Canada and includes IBET Momentum fellowships and academic mentoring to help increase the number of Indigenous and Black academics at Canadian post-secondary institutions.
 The faculty hosted its inaugural conference for the fellowship program on October 23 and 24, 2022.

-On November 10, 2022, the engineering faculty's IDEAS Clinic was renamed the Pearl Sullivan IDEAS Clinic in honour of the lllFaculty's former lllDean, who died from cancer in 2020.
+On November 10, 2022, the engineering faculty's IDEAS Clinic was renamed the Pearl Sullivan IDEAS Clinic in honour of the Faculty's former Dean, who died from cancer in 2020.

 Waterloo Engineering has one of the highest percentages of women in undergraduate programs in Canada.
 The faculty has a Women in Engineering (WiE) group that was established in 1992 to support women and non-binary engineering students and alumni.
 It also has an on-campus residence living learning community for women in the faculty of engineering that is located at the University of Waterloo's United College.